tgstoecker/A2TEA.Workflow/README.md

 [![](https://img.shields.io/github/last-commit/tgstoecker/A2TEA.WebApp.svg)](https://github.com/tgstoecker/A2TEA.WebApp/commits/master)
 [![Lifecycle: stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://www.tidyverse.org/lifecycle/#stable)

-Automated Assessment of Trait-specific Evolutionary Adaptations
+**A**utomated **A**ssessment of **T**rait-specific **E**volutionary **A**daptations

+A2TEA is a tool facilitating exploration of genetic diversity and uncovering evolutionary adaptation to stresses by exploiting genome comparisons and existing RNA-Seq data.
+In order to identify candidate genes, gene family expansion events - as an important driver of adaptation - are integrated with differential gene expression to link genes to functions.

-This workflow combines RNA-seq analyses, differential gene expression, with evolutionary analyses -> gene family expansion events.
+This workflow combines RNA-seq analyses (differential gene expression) with evolutionary analyses -> gene family expansion events.
 We use Orthofinder2 to infer gene duplication events and integrate these with significant physiological reaction patterns in the compared species.

 At the moment for each species A2TEA requires as input RNA-Seq reads (both PE/SE possible) suitable for a differential expression experiments (control vs. treatment), either a genomic or transcriptomic fasta file + annotation (.gtf) as well as a peptide fasta.
 Functional information per species can be provided by the user or can be optionally inferred by our tool [AHRD](https://github.com/groupschoof/AHRD) during the workflow.

+You can use the the A2TEA_finished.RData output in your own R terminal/Rstudio or use our **[A2TEA.WebApp](https://github.com/tgstoecker/A2TEA.WebApp)** which was specifically designed to allow for interactive inspection, visualization, filtering & export of the results and subsets.
+We feature a tutorial for its usage and details on how to work with the results of a A2TEA.Workflow analysis run.

 # Setup:
 Install the Python 3 version of Miniconda.